Let us help you stay connected!

 Child Care Aware® of Missouri serves as a community resource on child care throughout the state, helping families find quality child care, preschool and after-school programs for their children.

 Child Care Aware of Missouri coordinates the activities of the four local agencies that serve all 115 counties in Missouri.
 The local agencies work with child care program owners, directors and teachers to improve the quality of their programs.
 Child Care Aware of Missouri and the local agencies work with business and civic leaders to provide information on the value and importance of child care and collaborate with them to make child care safe and enriching for children.

 Child Care Aware® of America formerly NACCRRA, the National Association of Child Care Resource & Referral Agencies, is the nation's leading voice for child care.
 Working with more than 700 state and local Child Care Resource and Referral agencies nationwide to help ensure that families in 99 percent of all populated ZIP codes in the United States have access to high-quality, affordable child care.
 NACCRRA leads projects that increase the quality and availability of child care professionals, undertake research, and advocate child care policies that positively impact the lives of children and families.

 AEYC-MO, The Missouri Association for the Education of Young Children works to improve the well being of all children especially those birth to 8 in Missouri.
 A chapter of NAEYC, AEYC-MO offers local opportunities to be involved early childhood, as well as, provides information on advocacy

-Child and Adult Food program is administered by the FDA.
+Child and Adult Care Food Program is administered by the FDA.
 Learn how you can be reimbursed for food costs and find great resources on nutrition.

 The Children’s Trust Fund (CTF) is Missouri’s foundation for child abuse prevention.
 CTF was created by the Missouri General Assembly in 1983 as a non-profit organization whose purpose is to prevent and/or alleviate child abuse and neglect.